Written by Zamara Perri

 I realize that not everyone is going to be able to afford to do this.
 So don’t worry, we will still be supporting the larger community with fresh articles on the blog and will still be active on our public social media pages.

-I love serving this community, and I have so many great ideas for how I can improve those services with retreats, conferences, meetups, etc. However, the fact of the matter is, I can’t do those things with funding.
+I love serving this community, and I have so many great ideas for how I can improve those services with retreats, conferences, meetups, etc. However, the fact of the matter is, I can’t do those things WITHOUT funding.